 To become an accurate and reliable solution, any artificial intelligence software needs to be trained and taught.
 Any significant computational results are achieved only over a certain time span.
 The model’s reliability is measured over its performance and processing of different sets of input data.
 During the training stage, the system would require building an accuracy assessment strategy.
 You’d need to make corrections once you notice the reliability score is below that which is permissible.

 Even though ML has already gained significant achievements, keep in mind that the analysis results it produces can’t guarantee a 100% accurate answer.
 There is always a slight chance for error and uncertainty.
-In many business fields (i.e., bank loan management systems), this limitation is no longer regarded as a serious drawback.
+In many business fields (i.e., bank loan management systems), this machine learning limitation is no longer regarded as a serious drawback.
 It is sometimes more important to have at least some prediction than have no information at all.

 In the case of an approximation limitation, it’s more essential to understand types of errors that can be produced to make a wise decision after all.
 Besides, when a system works and learns, it collects both necessary and undesirable biased data (which you’ll need to control and remove).